yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/two-data-centers.md

     * If all involved tablets have received `Transaction Applying` message, then set the status to `COMMITTED`, and sends a new `Transaction Applying` wal message to all involved tablets, notifying them to commit the transaction.
     * In applying record above, if the status is `WAITING_TO_COMMIT` and all involved tablets have received their applying message, then it applies a new `COMMITTED` message to WAL, changes transaction status to `COMMITTED` and sends a new applying message for all involved tablets, notifying them to commit the transaction.

-This combination of `WAITING_TO_COMMIT` status and `tablets_received_applying_record` field will be used to ensure that transaction records are applied atomically on the replicated universe.
+This combination of the `WAITING_TO_COMMIT` status and the `tablets_received_applying_record` field will be used to ensure that transaction records are applied atomically on the replicated universe.

 ## What’s supported